I’ve been spending a lot of my time working in Power BI lately.

 All this sounds cool, right?
 It is, but when you’re first starting out and learning about creating relationships in Power BI, running into duplicates means that you might not be able to properly connect your data.

-We’ve all been there.
-The dreaded “you’ve got dupes” popup when trying to create a relationship.
+We’ve all been there: The dreaded “you’ve got duplicates” popup when trying to create a relationship.

-Luckily, it’s easy to quickly identify duplicates within a column and there are some easy steps to prevent duplication when creating relationships or building a bridge between tables.
+Luckily, it’s easy to quickly identify duplicates within a column.
+There are some easy steps to remove and prevent duplication when creating relationships or building a bridge between tables:

 Create a quick table with “Value” and “Count of Value” to easily identify duplicates